 It doesn’t have to be this way.

 RevOps has always been utilized, but just recently the term itself blew up.
-Before it became a hashtag on LinkedIn, companies were still making billions of dollars by being data driven.
+Before it became a hashtag on LinkedIn, companies were driving revenue growth and pursuing continuous improvement through RevOps principles by integrating marketing, sales, and customer teams more effectively.
 The industry created the term, the term didn’t create the industry.
-With RevPartners' HubSpot CRM Implementation Services, you can harness proven RevOps practices to scale your growth.

 The problem is that many people think revenue operations is a new thing, and, as a result, there has been a rush to define it.
 As an industry, we’ve done a poor job of it, which has led to confusion.
 Let’s make an attempt at defining what revenue operations really is.